leth02/blog/_posts/2024-10-11-MVVM-with-RxSwift.md

 title: "MVVM with RxSwift"
 date: 2024-10-11
 ---
+TODO: Add more view model(s).
+One view controller can hold a strong reference to several view models and also bind to them if wanted.
+TODO: Add gestures type: tapped and swipe

 An MVVM design where bindings between ViewModel and View Controller is done with RxSwift.
 App/System notifications are wrapped in RxSwift Observables.

 ### View Controller